oslomarketsolutions/website/src/pages/en/career/index.md

     - icon: /img/Icon-Beach.svg
       perkTitle: Apartments
       text: >-
-        When you need sun you can rent apartments in Villefranche (France) and Nerja (Spain) for a small sum
+        When you need sun you can rent apartments in Barcelona (Spain) and Nerja (Spain) for a small sum
     - icon: /img/Icon-Massage.svg
       perkTitle: Massage
       text: Every week there's a Naprapathy treatment offer if needed.